Latest update: July 8th. Sprint's 5G network is officially terminated as part of T-Mobile's integration process

 Sprint meanwhile kicked off its 5G network with a launch in four major US cities: its home market of Kansas City, as well as Atlanta, the Dalls-Fort Worth metropolitan area, and Houston.
 You don't have blanketed coverage all around these cities, so for example if you are driving you will notice that the network will often switch between 5G and 4G, but at least you don't need – we are exaggerating, but not much – to stand under a certain lamp post to get 5G coverage.

-The carrier is also expected to launch in 5 more big cities in the US in the very near future and it's already got two 5G phones on offer for customers who want to be the first to try the network.
-Those phones are the Samsung Galaxy S10 5G and the LG V50 ThinQ 5G (yep, both are a mouthful!).
+The carrier is also expected to launch in more big cities in the US in the near future and it's already got a few 5G phones on offer: the OnePlus 7

 So where exactly do you get coverage?
 And how is that changing?
 We will be keeping a close look on Sprint's 5G expansion in this post and we will be updating it regularly, so make sure to bookmark it.

-Here is a short summary of the cities where Sprint has announced it has (marked in bold) or will have (non-bold) 5G coverage:
+Here is a short summary of the cities where Sprint has 5G coverage:

 - Atlanta, from College Park to Alpharetta, and from Marietta to Lawrenceville, including Peachtree Corners.